 Frequently Asked Questions

-2. Will biotin make me gain weight?
+2. Will biotin make my child gain weight?

 3. Can biotin supplements interfere with lab tests or blood work in children?